cetz-package/cetz/src/draw/shapes.typ

         //    p6-------p5
         //
         // If a corner has radius (0,0), both of its
         // corner points are the same.
+See the comment on get-corner-pts
-        let (p0, p1) = get-corner-pts(nw, (x1, y2, z), ( 0,-1), ( 1, 0))
+        // on how the corners get computed. let (p0, p1) = get-corner-pts(nw, (x1, y2, z), ( 0,-1), ( 1, 0))
         let (p2, p3) = get-corner-pts(ne, (x2, y2, z), (-1, 0), ( 0,-1))
         let (p4, p5) = get-corner-pts(se, (x2, y1, z), ( 0, 1), (-1, 0))